Guide to 2020 small business taxes and stimulus relief

 Small business stimulus relief available now

-The extension of the popular PPP program comes on the heels of the latest COVID-19 stimulus relief bill, the American Rescue Plan (ARP) Act of 2021, which supports small business by pumping an additional $325 billion into popular programs.
+The extension of the popular PPP program comes on the heels of the latest COVID-19 stimulus relief bill, the American Rescue Plan (ARP) Act of 2021, which supports small business by pumping nearly $48 billion into existing and new programs.
 What’s more, the new funding prioritizes relief for underserved communities as well as restaurants, bars and shuttered venues.

-Below, we’ve outlined how small business coronavirus relief programs have been extended and expanded.
+Below, we’ve outlined which small business coronavirus relief programs have been expanded and established.

 Need help understanding how your business could benefit?
-Connect with a Block Advisors small business certified tax pro today.
+Connect with a Block Advisors Block Advisors small business certified tax pro today.

 Targeted Economic Injury Disaster Loan (EIDL) Grants.
-Created as a way to help small businesses with cash flow issues, the second round of funding of $20 billion seeks to help those hardest-hit by the pandemic.
+Created as a way to help small businesses with cash flow issues, the third round of funding of $15 billion from the ARP Act seeks to help those hardest-hit by the pandemic.

 - EIDL Advance targeted to low-income communities.
-First-time and second-time grants of up to $10,000 are available to business owners in communities designated as low-income by the Internal Revenue Code.
+Grants of up to $10,000 are available to business owners in communities designated as low-income by the Internal Revenue Code.
 Businesses must have no more than 300 employees and must have experienced an economic loss of more than 30% (determined by comparing gross receipts from specific periods).

 - Extended coverage and application timeframes.
 The EIDL grant period is now through Dec.
 31, 2021.
 Additionally, the SBA has 21 days to approve and disperse EIDL grants (previously this was three days).